cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/capabilities-of-mobile-device-management.md

 ## Remotely wipe a mobile device

- If a device is lost or stolen, you can remove sensitive organizational data and help prevent access to your organization's Office 365 resources by doing a wipe from **Security &amp; Complieance center\>Data loss prevention\>Device management**.
+ If a device is lost or stolen, you can remove sensitive organizational data and help prevent access to your organization's Office 365 resources by doing a wipe from **Security &amp; Compliance center\>Data loss prevention\>Device management**.
 You can do a selective wipe to remove only organizational data or a full wipe to delete all information from a device and restore it to its factory settings.

 For more information, see [Wipe a mobile device in Office 365](https://go.microsoft.com/fwlink/p/?LinkId=518157).